awsdocs/ec2-image-builder-user-guide/doc_source/manage-images.md

 ## Cancel an image creation \(AWS CLI\)<a name="image-builder-cli-cancel-image-creation"></a>

-To cancel an in\-progress image build, use the imagebuilder cancel\-image\-creation command\.
+To cancel an in\-progress image build, use the cancel\-image\-creation command\.

 ```
 aws imagebuilder cancel-image-creation --image-build-version-arn arn:aws:imagebuilder:us-west-2:123456789012:image/my-example-recipe/2019.12.03/1